What does “success” mean to you?

 Tell us something people wouldn’t know about you from a quick Google Search.

-I admire the way Tina carried herself in sickness and in health.
-Her courage in sharing her years of grief and ill health in her closing years was inspring too.
-I love watching her creation of energy and good vibes at times when she must have been tired and exhausted.
-The reinvention of her looks.
-And the freedom to choose who she wanted to be.
-Her determination to succeed, to become a rock star, to become glamorous and “classy.”
-And she really was.
+I always love watching Tina’s creation of energy and good vibes even in times when she must have been exhausted.
+What else?
+Of course, the continual reinvention of her image – hair that she designed and created herself, and her commitment to the top fashion designers.
+Obviously, you have to be in awe of Tina’s determination to succeed, to become a rock star, to become an elegant and “classy” iconic figure, Which she really was.
 Tina was truly a classy lady!
 Brava!
 Vale Tina!
-You are missed.
+You are sorely missed.

-Second thing, I have good legs.
-People generlly don’t know this because I am generally filmed waist-up!
+Second little-known fact: I have good legs.
+People generally don’t know this because I tend to be filmed waist-up!
+I think I’ve done only one documentary in shorts!
 But there you are.
 Now you know!

 What do you hope to spark in your readers and your audiences more than anything?

 Curiosity.
-The freedom to ask questions.
+The impulse and freedom to ask questions.
 The appetite to explore what’s possible.

 How do you know when you’re ready to bring out a new book?

 It’s almost like a bodily feeling.
-It’s like a head of steam.
+It’s like a head of steam that builds.
 You get to a point where you feel like a jet aircraft just being held back by its brakes as the jets rev up for take-off.
-You can feel that humming and shaking.
-And you know that once you release the brakes it’s going to be three months of head down, zoned out, blinkered at the desk!
-So you get to a moment where you can’t hold back that part of the process any longer.
+You can kind of feel that humming and shaking.
+And you know that once you release the brakes it’s going to be three months of head down, locked in, blinkered life, crouched over the desk!
+Basically, you get to a moment where you can’t hold back that part of the process any longer.

 Is there a public figure whose death has affected you?

 Prince.
-I was really suprised by how the new of his passing hit me.
-I was in the car when I heard the news on the radio and I had to pull over just to absorb the news.
-Prince was a rebel and a real champion of new talent.
-He was a true musician and artist and he brought together so many facets of his musical heritage.
-In that way he made himself into a gateway to so many historic genres and artists and yet at the same time was emphatically himself.
-I really admire that.
-And I love how he defended and paraded his uniqueness.
-There is something inspiring about watching a person do what they were born to do.
+To be honest, the news of his passing hit me in a way I wasn’t prepared for.
+I was in the car when I heard the news on the radio and I had to pull over just to absorb the news, and I found myself in tears for him.
+My reaction took me completely by surprise.
+What a loss to the world of music.
+I saw Prince as a rebel and admired him as a champion of new talent and as a true musician and artist.
+I loved how he brought together so many facets of his musical heritage.
+In a way he made himself into a gateway to quite a range of historic African-American genres and yet at the same time he was emphatically himself.
+I really admired that about him.
+And I loved how he paraded his uniqueness, peacock-stuyle!
+For me there is something that’s just inspiring about watching a person do what they were clearly born to do.
 And that was Prince all over!

-So when Michael died I really felt saddened by his passing.
-It was tragic.
-Somehow it seemed inevitable he would die young because of how he had been living his life, and how the media had been harrying him.
-I remember being deeply touched by a younger friend who phoned me up on the day of Michael’s passing to ask if I was OK.
-Again I was surprised that his death brought up those issues of isolation through race.
-My young friend was Maltese-Australian.
-He was the one who knew that MJ’s passing would matter to me.
-So I really appreciated that.
+When he died I really did feel saddened by his passing – for him, his family and his kids, it was tragic.
+Somehow it seemed inevitable that he would die young because of how he had been living his life, his chronic pain, his emotional and addiction issues, but also because of the apalling way the media harried him ever since the Bad album.
+So, though I wish he had taken better advice and made some better lifestyle choices as a star, I really felt aggrieved for him.
+A younger friend of mine thought fully called me on the day that MJ died to ask me if I was OK.
+I was, but it surprised me how his death brought up all these old memories of isolation through race.
+My young friend was Maltese-Australian and perhaps had an idea because of that.
+He was the one friend who knew that MJ’s passing would matter to me.
+So I always remember that.

 What does the next chapter hold for Paul Wallis?